 Voice and communication therapy

-Voice and communication therapy (also known as Speech and Language Therapy) offers service users the opportunity to reflect on and make changes to their voice, communication and personal presence.
+Voice and communication therapy (also known as Speech and Language Therapy) offers service users the opportunity to reflect on and make changes to their voice, communication and personal presence if they wish to.
 This is available to anyone using the service regardless of whether they are receiving hormone treatment.

 Effects of hormones on the voice